 But what if you need to select a group of cells that are not near one another?
 It is possible to select cells that are separated in Microsoft Excel 2013, although it is slightly different than the cell-selection methods just mentioned.

-How to Select Cells That Are Separated in Excel 2013
+How to Select Cells That Are Separated in Excel 2013 (Guide with Pictures)

 This is helpful if you need to paste the same data into multiple, non-adjacent cells, or if you need to change the formatting on cells that you are unable to select by clicking and dragging.

-- Open your spreadsheet in Microsoft Excel 2013.
+Step 1: Open your spreadsheet in Microsoft Excel 2013.

-- Click the first cell that you want to select.
+Step 2: Click the first cell that you want to select.

-- Hold down the Ctrl key on your keyboard, then click each other cell that you wish to select.
+Step 3: Hold down the Ctrl key on your keyboard, then click each other cell that you wish to select.

 For example, if I right-clicked on one of the selected cells and clicked the Format Cells option, I could update the formatting for just those cells.

 You can then cycle through each of the selected cells by pressing the Enter key on your keyboard.